 If the UE is configured with higher layer parameter sr-without-HARQ-ACK-Config, the UE is configured with Narrowband Random access channel parameters (NPRACH configuration) for SR transmission by higher layers.

-The UE shall, if requested by higher layers for transmitting SR, start transmission of a narrowband random access preamble on the configured NB-IoT carrier at the next available NPRACH resource.
+The UE shall, if requested by higher layers for transmitting SR, start transmission of a narrowband random access preamble on the configured NB-IoT carrier at the next available NPRACH resource, unless the transmission would overlap with any subframe(s) of NPDSCH reception.
 The narrowband preamble is transmitted on the allocated subcarrier and a number of NPRACH repetitions for the associated NPRACH repetition level as indicated by higher layers.
 The narrowband preamble is transmitted with transmission power PNPRACH , as determined in subclause 16.3.2, commencing on the indicated NPRACH resource.

 ----------------------------------------------- End of Text Proposal ------------------------------------------